pombreda/lepl/doc-src/operators.rst

 Another example, where precedence is not as we might hope::

   >>> name = ('Mr' // Word() > 'man' | 'Ms' // Word() > 'woman')
-  SyntaxError: The operator > for And was applied to a matcher (<lepl.matchers.Or object at 0x7fbedc14a290>).
+  SyntaxError: The operator > for And was applied to a matcher (<Or>).
 Check syntax and parentheses.

 because the expression is parsed by Python as::